-Self-Guided Walking Tour in Klaipeda
+Self-Guided Walking Tour in Klaipėda

 7 Stops 2.9 km ~1.6 hours

-Walking tour route map of Klaipeda
+Walking tour route map of Klaipėda Open interactive map

-Why Walk Klaipeda?
+Why Walk Klaipėda?
 A Self-Guided Tour

 Klaipeda is small enough to walk end to end in an afternoon, and that is exactly why it rewards walking.
 This is the only Lithuanian city that spent centuries as a German port called Memel, and the proof is underfoot: a grid of half-timbered fachwerk warehouses, cobbled lanes that all cross at right angles, and a working harbour where cargo cranes still loom over the Old Town rooftops.
 You cannot feel that mix from a bus window.
 You feel it when you cross the Dane river and the air smells of brine and diesel.